XSneha/Thinking-about-optimization/README.md

 Even worst case complexities are esier because we need to think in perspective of N.i.e. input we are receiving.
 I know so selfish right?😂
 But that's important, never miss the input constraints to avoid TLE.

+Jokes apart, if you could not respect the input, you have to face the loss.